MediaComem/comem-webdev/subjects/git-branching/README.md

 ## TODO

-* Show git log after cloning to explain what the state of the project is at the beginning (there are a few existing commits)
-* Create diagrams for the 2 conflict examples at the end
+* Create diagram for the last conflict example
-* Checkout conflict